 - Because horizontal and vertical bamboo floorings have a similar density as traditional hardwoods, a standard wood blade works well.
 Carbide saw blade creates a clean, perfect cut.
 Look for a 40-tooth or greater standard wood saw blade.
 We recommend Diablo products for a picture-perfect finish.

-Strand Woven Bamboo – Requires a Stronger Saw Blade
+Cutting Bamboo – Strand Woven Requires a Stronger Saw Blade

-Cutting horizontal or vertical bamboo flooring is quite similar to cutting other hardwoods, but strand bamboo is very different.
+Cutting horizontal or vertical bamboo flooring is a similar process to other hardwoods, but cutting strand bamboo is very different.
 There’s nothing better than strand bamboo for high-traffic areas or families with children and pets.
 The dense, ultra-durable bamboo delivers the beautiful look of hardwood flooring while standing up to the stresses of high heels, pet traffic, and other heavy wear and tear.

 - How does strand bamboo density compare to other hardwoods?

 - How is strand bamboo constructed?

 - The construction process for strand bamboo flooring is markedly different from other bamboo floors.
 Long, thick culms of bamboo are broken down into individual strands.
 And are then woven together for maximum strength, then compressed under extreme heat and pressure.
 The process creates a beautiful hardwood look.
 Also, this construction method creates an extremely stable floor that withstands heavy wear and tear.
 The tough flooring of strand bamboo is the perfect choice for pet owners, families with small children, and others who want the look of hardwood without the difficult maintenance.

 - What type of saw should I use for strand bamboo?

 - As you might expect, based on its high density and unique construction, strand bamboo requires a better saw blade than another flooring.
 Achieve a perfect cut on this solid floor with an 80-tooth carbide blade.
 We consistently get incredible results with Diablo brand blades.
 A standard hardwood saw doesn’t create the clean, straight cut necessary for a beautiful finish on strand bamboo.
 Upgrade to a better saw to get the job done perfectly.

 Some Differences Between Saw Blades